kyg0910/kyg0910.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my website!
 I am Young-geun Kim, a postdoc fellow at the Department of Biostatistics and the Department of Psychiatry at Columbia University (Mentor: [Ying Liu](https://scholar.google.com/citations?user=08LYEGoAAAAJ&hl=en&oi=ao)).
 I received a Ph.D. degree in Statistics from Seoul National University (Advisor: [Myunghee Cho Paik](https://scholar.google.com/citations?user=ww1zLWEAAAAJ&hl=en)), in 2021.

 Research Interests
 ======